About Master Hughes

 It is good that someone in the Buddhist community is so recognized.
 His

-quiet person often staying at the center quietly doing his humanitarian work.
+relatively quiet person often staying at the center quietly doing his

-Master Hughes one stated “what good is a monk who accomplishes a life of
+Master Hughes once stated “what good is a monk who accomplishes a

-institutions including the Killeen leadership academy and the University of
+many institutions including the Killeen leadership academy and the

+years.
 Martial artists have come from all over to meet him.
-Master Hughes has
+Master Hughes

-extensive expertise in several fields and has in the past held certification as a
+has extensive expertise in several fields and has in the past held certification

 Recognition

-Office for Victims of crime, His name is honored in the Texas legislature.
+Justice Office for Victims of crime, His name is honored in the Texas

+legislature.
 Recognizing him as an esteemed advocate of the state of Texas.
-As a Prose

-litigant he has won 2 appealate decisions.
-And place a case before the supreme
+As a Prose litigant he has won 2 appealate decisions.
+And place a case